-Mental Health Rehabilitation & Recovery (potential scheme subject to business case)
+Mental Health Rehabilitation & Recovery (potential scheme subject to full business case)

-Provision of a new, integrated rehabilitation and recovery service offering long-term support to people with complex mental health problems.
+Provision of a new, integrated rehabilitation and recovery service offering long-term support to people with complex mental health problems (psychotic illnesses and personality disorders) enabling them to stay well in the community and self-manage their illness.
+Existing residential beds and supported living placements will be redesigned and a new community reablement model implemented.
 Support will address a broad range of need: housing, debt, education and training, life skills, co-morbid mental health issues and self-confidence.